-The Wawa Gold Project delineation program is designed to both expand and increase confidence in the existing inferred gold resources.
+The Wawa Gold Project delineation program is designed to both expand and increase confidence in the existing inferred and indicated gold resources.
 The drilling, trenching and mapping programs are expected to continue throughout 2019 to yield significant advancements in the status of the identified resources.
-The Company is focused on efficient, rapid exploitation and plans to move to a PEA in the near future.
+The Company is focused on efficient, rapid exploitation and plans to increase the size of the deposits in the near future.
 Results and plans for the Wawa Gold Project are discussed in further detail in the section titled Exploration and Evaluation Activities.

-For the nine-month period ended April 30, 2019, the Company has spent approximately \$4,032,154 on exploration expenditures prior to any recovery from the joint-venture partner, which is estimated at approximately \$1,445,821.
+For the year ended July 31, 2019, the Company has spent approximately \$4,544,325 exploration expenditures prior to any recovery from the joint-venture partner, which is estimated at approximately \$1,131,634.

-As of April 30, 2019, the Company had a working capital surplus of \$2,424,129 (July 31, 2018: 2,237,077) and management believes the company is well funded to maintain the existing exploration and evaluation expenditures while supporting professional fees and general and administrative expenses until the end of the current fiscal year.
+As of July 31, 2019, the Company had a working capital surplus of \$1,125,990 (July 31, 2018: 2,237,077) and management believes the Company will require additional funding to maintain the existing exploration and evaluation expenditures while supporting professional fees and general and administrative expenses until the end of the current fiscal year.
 The Company believes that any shortfall in funding can be covered through the monetization of non-core exploration assets, which are described in the section titled Exploration and Evaluation Activities.